More recent Isaac Reinwand reversals can be found at https://reversespeechanalysis.org/2016/07/15/isaac-reinwand/

 got [that k]ind – [th] can be perceived as a stop consonant; [g] is perceivable as the FS draws close to [k].

 closer [I felt] – the frication of [f] sounds like [s] in reverse; the [t] in the FS, can be perceived a [c], although it can also be perceived as [t].

 5. In the forward speech Reinwald tells the interviewer that he is not permitted to disclose information.
 The interviewer states immediately following that it will all come out in court.
 Reinwald, in reverse, states that (the) court is in chamber, which means that it is not an open court.
-Reinwald, subconsciously, may be expressing a desire for information not to be made public.
-Alternatively, he has been told something to that effect.
+Therefore, his information cannot be made public.

 RS: Court’s in chamber